 In order to apply for an appeal, see the appeal process section below.
 The student must demonstrate that an unusual/extenuating circumstance existed while the student was enrolled at SUNY Geneseo and had affected their academic performance; that the circumstance is now resolved or no longer exists; and provide documentation of the situation.

-An appeal is when the student petitions the school for reconsideration of their eligibility for student aid.
+An appeal is a signed letter written by the student petitioning the school for reconsideration of their eligibility for student aid.
 Appeals will be granted in accordance with the following policy:

 An appeal for federal and/or state aid will be granted if situations beyond the student's control prevent the student from maintaining satisfactory academic progress.
 These situations must be documented by an unbiased third-party or on- or off-campus agengies.
 The appeal will be granted only when there is reasonable expectation that the student will meet future academic requirements.